 Both Google and LLMs are actively filtering out fluff.
 They don’t need another 3,000-word beginner’s guide.

 Instead of chasing search volume, I target High-Intent Gaps.
 I look for the specific, expert-level edge cases that LLMs haven’t been adequately trained on yet.
-(I will cover further how you will do it)

-- Bad (Too Basic): “How to brew coffee.”
-(AI already knows this).
+| Bad (Too Basic) | “How to brew coffee.” | AI already knows this perfectly.
+Zero unique information gain. |

-- Winning Topic (The Missing Middle): “Why your Pour-Over tastes sour: 5 Grinding mistakes most beginners make.”
+| Winning Topic (The Missing Middle) | “Why your Pour-Over tastes sour: 5 Grinding mistakes beginners make.” | Solves a hyper-specific, conversational problem.
+Perfect for RAG. |

 People are typing highly specific, conversational problems into Gemini and ChatGPT or even Google.
 Your competitors aren’t answering them because those long-tail queries technically show “0 Volume” in Ahrefs or Semrush.

 If you fill that “0 Volume” gap with real, structured expertise, you win the AI citation.
-And in 2026, the citation is the new click.
+And in 2026, the AI citation is the new click.

-Phase 1 – Mapping the Missing Middle (The Strategy)
+Phase 1: Mapping the Missing Middle (The Strategy)

 To find these gaps, I don’t guess.
 I don’t look at a blank screen and wait for inspiration.
 I use AI to reverse-engineer my competitors’ blind spots.
+Instead of writing random, disconnected blog posts, I build a 30-Day Topical Map.

 Why 30 days?
 Let me be clear: there is no secret algorithm or case study that dictates “30” as a magic number.
 It is simply a practical, battle-tested framework for two things search engines and AI models absolutely crave: consistent publishing and comprehensive coverage.